chrisduffer/timio/README.md

 # Timio
 ## Background
 Timio is an educational audio and music player for kids.
 It consists of a battery powered player and 20 disks with content such as nursery rhymes, games and lullabies.
-The content is provided in 6 languages.
-English, Spanish, French, German, Dutch, Chinese.
+The content is provided in 6 languages (8 in updated versions and SD cards).
+English, Spanish, French, German, Dutch, Chinese, Italian, Portuguese.
 More info is available at [timio.co](https://timio.co/).

 To change the language you need to remove the disk and hold the language selection button.
 This is great until you realise it's the first thing a toddler will do.
 So my son ends up listening to nursery rhymes in a language he has no idea about and loses interest in is new toy.
 I wondered if I could modify the Timio to only made some languages available.